 Not every student understands the benefits of cohort based learning or the differences between MOOC and CBL before enrollment.
 So they rely on statistics like completion and success rates to decide where they enrol and how they rate institutions.
 Adopting an effective cohort based model naturally gives you an edge with those indicators because you will normally have higher completion and success rate.

-And because people do better with collaborative learning, implementing CBL will enhance your credibility and rating.
+And because people do better with collaborative learning, implementing cohort based model will enhance your credibility and rating.
 They would simply love the way you teach, even if they don't know the method you're using.

 4. Efficient learning outcomes